 That strategy did work in part, but I was surviving off of social media traffic.
 As soon as some of the social media algorithms changed, I began to consistently lose traffic.
 I realize now that it was a faulty strategy that caused me to waste a lot of time and energy.
-Looking back, I would have gotten to where I am a lot faster if I’d put more effort into search engine optimization; Keyword research, in particular, but of course that’s not the only piece of the pie.
+Looking back, I would have gotten to where I am a lot faster if I’d put more effort into search engine optimization; Keyword research, in particular.

-Since implementing SEO on my site, my page views per month increased by more than 62%, within just one month.
+Since implementing SEO on my site (including good keyword research, an 8-step on-page strategy, and increasing my backlinks), my page views per month have increased dramatically.
+Within one month, my search traffic increased by more than 62%.
 Don’t believe me?
 See for yourself.

 Like I said, I didn’t optimize any of my posts for SEO when I started my blog.
 In fact, I didn’t realize what I was doing wrong until I had already written 300 posts.

-Once I decided to get serious about SEO, I did a ton of research into best practices and devised an easy strategy that I implemented on my top 100 blog posts.
-Within one month, I had increased my organic search page views by 62.88%.
+Once I decided to get serious about SEO, I did a ton of research into best practices and devised an easy strategy that I implemented on my top 50 blog posts.

 Now, just 6 months after implementing my SEO strategy, my organic search has increased by a dramatic 142%.
 Wouldn’t you like to increase your traffic consistently, month -over-month?
 Just think about how much more money you can make on your blog with that kind of increased traffic.